MINDY PAPER

 Design Experience

-• Marketing Consultant for The Museum of Printing
+• Event & Marketing Consultant for The Museum of Printing

 • Graphic Designer for Greater Boston Stage Company